UO-CS-OER/CS210-text/_sources/02-Functions/02-02-Scope.md

 There are several things to notice:

-- Although there are two name spaces (scopes) in the example, there is only one object space.
+- Although there are two name spaces (scopes or frames) in the example, there is only one object space.
 PythonTutor shows the `int` values directly in frames as a simplification, but they are actually objects in object space.